Our guide to Japan cruises

 Japan cruise routes

-Cunard cruise itineraries to Japan range from roundtrip explorations from Yokohama to voyages from Shanghai, Hong Kong or Singapore.
+Cunard cruise itineraries to Japan range from round-trip explorations from Yokohama to voyages from Shanghai, Hong Kong, or Singapore.
 Whatever your route, every journey to this region is special and full of surprises.

 The southern Japan coastline holds many typical ports of call – your cruise may take you to locations such as Kobe, Kochi, Hiroshima, Kagoshima, Nagasaki or Fukuoka.
 Further north, you may stop at Hakodate and Aomori.
 Other Japan itineraries venture out of Japanese waters to locations in Eastern China, Russia, or even across the Pacific to Alaska.